SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 - There is a chance the render will complete at some point in the future.
 You can look for a message that says `Rendering of ${URL} completed after the specified maxRenderTime, therefore it was ignored.`.
 - The OCC API may be slow to respond.
 If you are using a CDN in front of the API, check if the CDN has some kind of a rate limiter enabled for the SSR servers, or it may have even completely blocked the SSR server's IP addresses.
 For more information, see [SSR Shows Only a Global Error Message](#ssr-shows-only-a-global-error-message).

-## Gotchas when load-testing Spartacus SSR
+## Load Testing of SSR in Spartacus

-When load-testing Spartacus SSR, it is important to keep in mind the following gotchas while designing your load-testing scenarios:
+When you wish to do load testing of SSR in Spartacus, it is important to keep in mind the following potential issues while designing your load testing scenarios.

-### Option `reuseCurrentRendering`
+### Working with reuseCurrentRendering

-If you have enabled `reuseCurrentRendering: true` in `SsrOptimizationOptions` (which is recommended), and your load-testing requests the same URLs in parallel, Spartacus SSR will only perform a single rendering for that particular URL despite many parallel requests awaiting its response in a queue.
-This means that load-testing Spartacus SSR is effective only if you request a bigger pool of various URLs, and not the same URL multiple times in parallel.
+If you have set `reuseCurrentRendering` to `true` in `SsrOptimizationOptions` (which is recommended), and you use the same URL multiple times in parallel for your load testing requests, the SSR in Spartacus will only perform a single rendering for that particular URL, despite the many parallel requests waiting for a response.
+To effectively perform load testing of SSR in Spartacus, you need to send multiple requests using a variety of different URLS, rather than using the same URL multiple times in parallel.

-### Option `concurrency`
+### Working with concurrency

-Spartacus SSR has a `concurrency` configuration that limits the number of renderings (actual computations) it can perform at the same time.
-By default, `concurrency` is set to 10, but it can be tuned to custom needs.
-If there are already `concurrency` pending renderings happening in a NodeJS replica, new incoming requests with different URLs will get an instant CSR fallback instead of a rendering.
-Therefore, effective load testing of Spartacus SSR does not send too many parallel requests for various URLs to a single NodeJS replica at the same time.
-If the number of URLs requested at the same time from a single replica is higher than its configured `concurrency`, then you can expect a higher rate of "fallback to CSR" – which is an expected behavior, but won't cause actual pressure on computations in Spartacus SSR.
+The `concurrency` setting limits the number of renderings (in other words, actual computations) that can be performed at the same time.
+If there are already pending `concurrency` renderings happening in a NodeJS replica, then new requests with different URLs will instantly fall back to CSR instead of rendering through SSR.
+As a result, to effectively load test SSR in Spartacus, you should not send too many parallel requests for various URLs to a single NodeJS replica at the same time.
+If the number of URLs requested at the same time from a single replica is higher than its configured `concurrency`, then you can expect a higher rate of renders falling back to CSR.
+This is expected behavior, but it will not cause actual pressure on computations for SSR in Spartacus.